 \begin{definition} A field $F$ is called \emph{algebraically closed} if every polynomial $p\in F[x]$ with degree at least one has a root in $F$.
 An algebraic field extension $F\subset K$ is called the \emph{algebraic closure} of $F$ if it is algebraically closed.
 We denote $\overline{F}=K$.
 Now we can define an \emph{algebraic function} $f$ over $\C$ as an element of the algebraic closure of the rational function field $\C(x)$, i.e., $f\in\overline{\C(x)}$. \end{definition}

-A short note on polynomials and algebraic functions: Formally, polynomials and polynomial function are two different quantities.
+A short note on polynomials and algebraic functions: Formally, polynomials and polynomial functions are two different quantities.
 A polynomial $p\in K[x]$, for $K$ some field, is a purely symbolic element from a polynomial ring which can be considered a function via the \emph{evaluation homorphism}, which maps a polynomial to the corresponding polynomial function $p_K:K\rightarrow K$.
 This differentiation is especially important if the evaluation homomorphism is not injective.
 This happens, for example, for $K=\mathbb{F}_2=\{0,1\}$ as $p(x)=x^2+x$ is unequal to the zero polynomial, even though $p_K(\alpha)=0$ for all $\alpha\in\mathbb{F}_2$.
-For $K=\R$ or $K=\C$, however, the evaluation homorphism is injective and, therefore, we do not have to differentiate between polynomials and polynomial functions.
+For $K=\R$ or $K=\C$, however, the evaluation homomorphism is injective and, therefore, we do not have to differentiate between polynomials and polynomial functions.
 This way we can connect the two definitions of algebraic functions, Definition~\ref{def:algebraic-function} and Definition~\ref{def:algebraic-closure}.

 Many of the theorems on algebraic dependence of algebraic functions are about algebraic dependence over $\C$.
-However, we are interested in real-valued functions and algebraic depedence over $\R$.
-That we can still use those results follows from the next lemma.
+However, we are interested in real-valued functions and algebraic dependence over $\R$.
+We can still use those results due to the next lemma.

 \begin{lemma} Let $f_i:\R\rightarrow\R$, $1\leq n$ be real-valued functions.
 Then the functions $f_i$ are algebraically independent over $\R$ if and only if $f_i$ are algebraically independent over $\C$. \end{lemma} \begin{proof} Let $p\in\C[x]$ and decompose it as $p=p_1+ip_2$ with $p_1,p_2\in\R[x]$.
-Then, we observe that $p(f_1,...,f_n)=0$ is equivalent to $p_1(f_1,...,f_n)=0=p_2(f_1,...,´f_n)$.
+Then, we observe that $p(f_1,...,f_n)=0$ is equivalent to $p_1(f_1,...,f_n)=0=p_2(f_1,...,f_n)$.
 This shows that $0\neq p\in\C[x]$ with $p(f_1,...,f_n)=0$ exists if and only if there exists $0\neq q\in\R[x]$ with $q(f_1,...,f_n)=0$. \end{proof}